MiladArbabi/SynchroFlow/docs/blueprints/OrderNexus.md

 * The existence of the **Profit Autopsy Card** as the hero FT0 experience.
 * The general structure of the **Profit Ledger** fields (names may be refined, but semantics stay).

-**This is the blueprint you freeze into your docs and your repo.**
+**This is the v2.0 blueprint you freeze into your docs and your repo.**

-If anyone deviates from these contracts, they're not building *OrderNexus* – they're building something else.
+If anyone deviates from these contracts without first versioning them (e.g. `OrderNexus_v3`), they’re not building *OrderNexus* – they’re building something else.